 Three trails make up the bulk of the network at Betz Tiger Point Preserve.
 All three are generally flat and easy, without any major obstacles.
-On the map, there are a series of connector trails (Red Trails) that allow for you to connect the three trails together.
+On the map are a series of connector trails (Red Trails) that allow you to connect the three trails together.

 Yellow Trail: 3.4 miles

 Blue Trail: .8 miles